top of page

 How it Works: It establishes an entirely new forest management tool called Fireshed Management Areas (FMAs) under the guise of addressing fuel related forest fire risk.
 FMAs are established by political appointees, and don’t exclude special land categories like endangered sp.
 Critical Habitat, Wilderness, or National Parks.
 The bill says that within FMAs, projects are exempt from NEPA requirements leaving impact review up to the discretion of newly formed teams of political appointees likely to include logging interests.
 Along with all this the bill also drastically reduces the window of opportunity for the public to file suit.

 And crucially, the bill doesn’t include ANY funding.
-Not for ecological forestry (clear cut it is!) and not for proven methods of reducing losses to people and property like home hardening, defensible space programs at the urban-wildlife interface, and careful prescribed burning led by local indigenous and other fire practitioners.
+Not for ecological forestry (clear cut it is!) and not for proven methods of reducing losses to people and property like home hardening, defensible space programs at the urban-wildland interface, and careful prescribed burning led by local indigenous and other fire practitioners.

 Status: FOFA was approved in the US House of Representatives early in 2025 and was approved by the Senate Committee on Forestry by a vote of 18-5.
-It’s expected to receive a full senate vote as early as January 2026 with little indication of how the vote will unfold- but a passing vote is very possible given the bipartisan support in committee and bipartisan Senate sponsorship.
+It’s expected to receive a full senate vote as early as February 2026 with little indication of how the vote will unfold- but a passing vote is very possible given the bipartisan support in committee and bipartisan Senate sponsorship.

 Conclusion: We agree that many forests nationwide are in real need of rehabilitation after a long history of mismanagement and fire-fear.
-But if passed, FOFA becomes a sticky new set of laws that will facilitate logging on federal forestlands for years to come- leaving us even worse off than we are today.
+But if passed, FOFA becomes a sticky new set of laws that will facilitate degradation by industrial logging on federal forestlands for years to come- leaving us even worse off than we are today.

 What to do: If you can only do one thing- call your U.S. Senators' D.C. offices and voice your opposition to FOFA.
 If you're able, calling Senate leadership and members of the Senate Committee on Ag, Nutrition and Forestry and even your U.S. House Reps is very helpful.
 We need as many people as possible to call or email their senators before this bill can be passed.